sunimp/LitecoinKit/README.md

-# LitecoinKit.Swift
+# LitecoinKit

-`LitecoinKit.Swift` is a package that extends [BitcoinCore.Swift](https://github.com/sunimp/BitcoinCore.Swift) and makes it usable with `Litecoin` Mainnet and Testnet networks.
+`LitecoinKit` is a package that extends [BitcoinCore.Swift](https://github.com/sunimp/BitcoinCore.Swift) and makes it usable with `Litecoin` Mainnet and Testnet networks.

-## Usage

-Because Litecoin uses Bitcoin's source code, the usage of this package has no differences from `BitcoinKit.Swift`.
-So please see [BitcoinKit.Swift](https://github.com/sunimp/BitcoinKit.Swift) for usage documentation

 ## Requirements